aptos-labs/developer-docs/docs/reference/glossary.md

 ### Well-Formed Transaction

-An Aptos transaction is **well formed** if each of the following conditions are true for the transaction:
+An Aptos transaction is **well-formed** if each of the following conditions are true for the transaction:

 - The transaction has a valid signature.
 - An account exists at the sender address.